Stanford Stadium: Softball

 With Stanford extensively renovating its softball park, Boyd & Jill Smith Family Stadium, after the 2024 season, the university moved home softball games to Stanford Stadium for the 2025 season.
 The Cardinal set a new NCAA single-game attendance record on April 19, 2025 when 13,207 attended Stanford's rivalry game against California.

 Other notable events

 Other high-profile events hosted at Stanford Stadium include Herbert Hoover's acceptance speech for the 1928 Republican Presidential nomination and the 1962 edition of the long-running (1958–1985) series of track meets between the United States and the Soviet Union.
 Coldplay played at the stadium on May 31 and June 1, 2025 as part of their Music of the Spheres World Tour, making them the first act to hold two shows there on a single tour.
+BTS performed three concerts on May 16, 17, and 19, 2026, as part of their Arirang World Tour.